-Geographical Information System (GIS)
+Maritime spatial data infrastructure together with Geographical Information Systems

+Good decisions require good data.
+This is particularly true in potentially contentious situations.
+Information from non-official sources, or not validated by the proper authority, can be useful and should not be ignored.
+However, it is essential that all information necessary for proper decision making is available in a useable format and with a known quality.

+To provide all necessary data for the MSP a Maritime Spatial Data Infrastructure (MSDI) is a very helpful asset.
+It ensures that maritime authorities are able to easily collect appropriate marine geographic data which is readily available and can be brought together and shared between the marine and maritime agencies.

-One of the best ways to capture, manage, analyse and display geographic data is through a Geographical Information System (GIS).
+One of the best ways to manage, analyse and display geographic data is through a Geographical Information System (GIS).
 A GIS integrates hardware, software, and data, and can capture the three-dimensional aspects of marine data as well as temporal aspects, such as how oceanographic processes or human activities change throughout the year.
 Also in transboundary MSP, which usually compiles a large amount of geographic information, a GIS can be a powerful tool in the management and treatment of this information.
 It allows exchange of information within and between countries, and provides the means for the combination of information layers and visualisation of possible spatial conflicts.
 A GIS can therefore be the basis for a common system of information in a spatial planning process, representing the spatial extent, time and frequency of maritime activities, as well as the distribution and conditions.

 The MSP authority probably uses a GIS to support the planning process.
 The maritime or AtoN authority has an important role to identify and determine the contents of its GIS with a view towards having the data and capabilities to support and aid the MSP process.
 The IALA Guideline 1057 entitled “On the use of Geographic Information Systems (GIS) by Aids to Navigation (AtoN) Authorities” provides some guidance.
 The MSP authority may make its data accessible to all parties involved through a web service, thus assuring that everyone has the same input.

 Data requirements